 Do it right

 Make sure you don't miss out on essential nutrients.
 Just because you're vegan that doesn't mean you're 100% healthy, as there are vegan versions of almost every type of junk food you can think of.
 As long as you eat a wide variety of tasty plant foods, planning a healthy diet that incorporates all the vitamins and nutrients you need will be a breeze.
-Check out our nutrition pages for more information, or seek advice from a registered dietician.
+Check out our nutrition pages for more information, or seek advice from a registered dietitian.

 Treat your taste buds to new foods and new flavours.
 Leaving your food comfort zone will take you on a voyage of discovery of new cuisines.
 There are thousands of vegan recipes out there from every corner of the globe.
 Whatever your culinary preference, you'll encounter amazing new dishes and interesting variations on your old favourites.
 Yet you don't have to be an award-winning chef to achieve this.
 You'll be pleasantly surprised by the number of meals you can easily prepare from things already in your kitchen or local supermarket ingredients.
 Check out our section on shopping for more information, including a list of specialist online vegan stores.
 If you're based in Britain and not ready to enter out of your comfort zone just yet, our list of vegan-friendly options at UK restaurant chains may help.

 Remember that going vegan is a learning curve.
 To live as a vegan in a non-vegan world takes both courage and curiosity.
 Veganism has been around since 1944, but it’s still a relatively new concept to many people.
 It’s important you allow yourself time to learn about the various strands of veganism – and remember to pat yourself on the back along the way for the progress you've made.